salvat1on/ANDROID_BLANKET_PARTY/README.md

 # ANDROID_BLANKET_PARTY
 This repository houses all my Android Rubber Ducky payloads

-//BLANKET PArty as in that iconic scene from "FUll MEtal Jacket"
+//BLANKET PArty as in that iconic scene from "FUll MEtal Jacket"//
 ![image](https://github.com/salvat1on/ANDROID_BLANKET_PARTY/assets/27372029/4ca1e4a8-846d-4da1-b140-8399392bd945)

 These payloads will install an apk to the target device that resides in the ducky storage